geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 **Qazalin** [[00:07:48](https://www.youtube.com/watch?v=_zNqg1U1vdI&t=468)]
 Agree.
 Yeah.
-I was thinking about adding like a, so that shapetracker thing, yeah, the PR is correct, honestly, but it's like that shape tracker thing kind of acts like a spec too, because I have the PR and I don't know how to fix this 8499.
+I was thinking about adding like a, so that ShapeTracker thing, yeah, the PR is correct, honestly, but it's like that ShapeTracker thing kind of acts like a spec too, because I have the PR and I don't know how to fix this 8499.
-I'm trying to delete the entire shape tracker stuff being asserts and move all that to pattern matchers.
+I'm trying to delete the entire ShapeTracker stuff being asserts and move all that to pattern matchers.
 For some reason, optimizations break.
 If you look at the process replay diff, the kernels that are generated are different.
 And it's indexing it.